rot256/boxtransport/README.md

     Length | Content

-The first frame contains exactly 32 bytes which are senders public key (can then be accepted or discarded by the receiver based on peersPublicKey).
+The first frame contains exactly 32 bytes which are the senders public key (can be accepted or discarded by the receiver based on peersPublicKey).
 All subsequent messages will contain NaCl boxes in the content field.

     Nonce | Box